noahgibbs/rails/guides/source/deploy_performance_tuning.md

 Puma preloads your application by default by calling +preload_app!+ in +config/puma.rb+.
 If you remove this call, your application will not be preloaded.

+### Memory Allocators and Configuration

+CRuby normally uses your system's default memory allocator.
+You can switch to another allocator such as [jemalloc](https://github.com/jemalloc/jemalloc) or [tcmalloc](https://github.com/google/tcmalloc).
+You can also configure your allocator &mdash; e.g. Linux's glibc malloc allows setting MALLOC_ARENA_MAX=1 to significantly reduce memory use.

+This guide does not cover nonstandard allocators in significant detail.
+However, they can be a significant optimization relative to the system's default allocator.
+Long-running thread-based workers can be prone to memory fragmentation, which will reduce performance after many requests.
+An allocator like jemalloc can help.

 Performance Testing
 -------------------